-An upfront rejection is defined as an unclean claim that contains invalid or missing data elements required for acceptance of the claim into the claim processing system.
+An upfront rejection is an unclean claim that contains invalid or missing data elements required for acceptance of the claim into the claim processing system.
 These data elements are identified in the Companion Guide located in the Appendix of this Manual.
 A list of common upfront rejections can be located in Appendix I of this Manual.
-Upfront rejections will not enter our claims adjudication system, so there will be no Explanation of Payment (EOP) for these claims.
-The provider will receive a letter or a rejection report if the claim was submitted electronically.
+Upfront rejections will not enter our claims adjudication system and there will be no Explanation of Payment (EOP) for these claims.
+Instead, the provider will receive a letter if a paper claim was submitted, or a rejection report if the claim was submitted electronically.